All the best clothing deals in the Boxing Day sales – go, go, go

 When do Boxing Day fashion sales start in 2022?

-As the name suggests, the Boxing Day sales kick off today (26 December).
+As the name suggests, the Boxing Day sales kicked off on Boxing Day (26 December).
 Unlike the Black Friday sales, which can start up to a month earlier than the official sale date, most retailers tend to stick to the namesake date when discounting products for the Boxing Day sales.

 Historically, the news was full of images of shoppers queuing for hours outside physical stores, but now (particularly after the pandemic) you can just as easily bag a bargain from the comfort of your own home.